-I'm about to release book 1i in the Renaissance mystery series, the Monkshithe Mysteries.
-If anyone wants to write fanfiction around Robin and Felicia, feel free, but be aware I DO have a history mapped out for them spanning [at the moment] 21 books, some of which are short stories.
+I'm about to release book 12 in the Felicia and Robin series, Toll the Dead Man's Bells.
+If anyone wants to write fanfiction around Robin and Felicia, be aware I DO have a history mapped out for them spanning [at the moment] 21 books, some of which are short stories.
 Feel free to contact me if you have the urge to write something! [any prequels I like might even end up included, and credited in a book of prequels one day as I have 3 already on the blog].
 I'm also releasing an omnibus of the first two novels, revised.

 Harry Potter fans, I have plenty of material written which Trancefan is kindly editing for me.
 And ticking me off gently for being unkind about Americans.
 Sorry, US fans - it's a national sport in Britain.
 And yes, the Krait series will continue, I just got sidetracked when I was recovering from the annus horribilis to write things that 'didn't matter'.